|About Discovery Education|

 |Working for us|

-From humble beginnings back in 1997, Espresso Education is now the leading digital curriculum provider in the UK.
-Our Espresso Primary service has been recognised as transforming the world of learning through its blend of visual media and interactive resources and setting the standard in the world of e-learning.
+From humble beginnings back in 1997, Espresso Education became the leading digital curriculum provider in the UK.
+Our Espresso Primary service (now Discovery Education Espresso) has been recognised as transforming the world of learning through its blend of visual media and interactive resources and setting the standard in the world of e-learning.

-Today, Espresso Education is proud to be trusted by over 9,000 schools in delivering high-quality video-rich resources, and to have earned numerous awards along the way.
+Today, Discovery Education is proud to be trusted by over 9,000 schools in delivering high-quality video-rich resources, and to have earned numerous awards along the way.

 Our mission: To transform education by encouraging the true integration of technology into classroom instruction through the use of powerful and compelling digital content.